LEMONADE

 Plastisol

-We use plastisols for most jobs as they are reliable and quite clean to use with no waste ink going down the drain.
+We use plastisol for many jobs as they are reliable and quite clean to use with no waste ink going down the drain.
 They are suitable to make transfers from and are Pantone® compatible.
+Used in conjunction with waterbased inks can allow for some special effects like foil and when we can we'll use a discharge underbase on dark fabrics to give great vibrancy to colours.

 They can be used as direct prints or as transfers and they work on many surfaces including, when used as a transfer, nylon jackets, hi-viz vests and various bags.